Quick Answer: What Claims Exist When Truck Safety Features Fail?

 Product Liability Claims Involving Crash Avoidance Technology

 It is helpful to think of legal claims involving crash avoidance technology to be of two types.
+Both are product liability claims that can be brought in addition to any simple negligence claim.

 Claims against Truck Manufacturers for Failure to Include Technology